-

 BOOGIE-WOOGIE - DELUXE LIMITED EDITION SIGNED BY DAMIEN HIRST AND DANNY MOYNIHAN

 (HIRST, DAMIEN).
 Moynihan, Danny.
 London: Duck Editions, 2000.
 First Edition 1/500 Deluxe.
 8vo.
 Cloth in Pictorial Dust Jacket.
 As New/As New.
 254pp.
 Cover Art by Damien Hirst.
 "Boogie-Woogie" is British author Danny Moynihan's first novel - a witty, thinly veiled satire skewering the avarice and mores of the 1990s art scene that was adapted as the scabrous 2009 feature film directed by Duncan Ward.
 A brand new, pristine example from the deluxe edition limited to five hundred copies NUMBERED (264/500) AND SIGNED "Danny Moynihan" in ink on the title page alongside the Duck Editions rubber stamp as well as BOLDLY SIGNED "Damien Hirst" in black ink on the rear of the dust jacket, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 0-7156-3021-0 Inventory Number: 021844

 $350.00 InquireFiled Under: Artist Monographs, Cinema, Damien Hirst, Limited Editions, Literature and Fiction, Signed Books -